bevry/watchr/README.md

 	path: path,
 	listener: function(eventName,filePath,fileCurrentStat,filePreviousStat){
 		console.log('a watch event occured:',arguments);
+	},
+	next: (err,watcher){
+		if (err)  throw err;
+		console.log('watching setup successfully')
 	}
 });
 ```

-You can test the above code snippet by installing watchr globally by running `npm install -g watchr` to install watchr, then `watchr [pathToWatch]` to watchr a particular path, and performing some file system modifications on that path.
+You can test the above code snippet by installing watchr globally by running `npm install -g watchr` to install watchr, then `watchr <pathToWatch>` to watchr a particular path, and performing some file system modifications on that path.

 Thanks for using Watchr!